algorythmiclabs/algorythmic-dev-configs/CONTRIBUTING.md

 # How to contribute

-This repository has a CLA-Bot running which will ask contributors to sign a Contributor License Agreement (CLA).
+This repository has a CLA bot running which will ask contributors to sign a Contributor License Agreement (CLA).

 OEI has also adopted a Code of Conduct that we expect contributors to adhere to.
 Please read the [full text](https://github.com/openendurance/dev-configs-web/blob/main/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.